bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 - Some servers have valuable .cache files you can open with `ns.dnet.openCache(fileName)`
 - Darknet servers allow you to run `ns.dnet.phishingAttack()` to get money or .cache files based off of your charisma and crime success stat.
 - Using `ns.dnet.setStasisLink()` will stasis lock the current server.
 This prevents it from moving or going offline, and also allows getting a session on the server at a distance like backdooring does.
+- `ns.dnet.induceServerMigration()` can be used to target a connected server and, when used enough, will force it to move to a new location on the darknet.
+- `ns.dnet.promoteStock()` increases the volatility of the targeted stock via propaganda, which can increase the potential profits from trading it.

 ### Darknet script design considerations